piti118/tsub/README.markdown

 #Introduction
 tsub is a very simple batch system written in python.
-The purpose of this script is to make it easy to utilize all the cpu cores for embarrassingly parallel problem.
-It basically take a list of command it needs to run and make a process for each one of them while making sure that the number of jobs that is running does not exceed a specified number (defaulted to number of cores).
+The purpose of this script is to make it easy to utilize all the cpu cores for embarrassingly parallel problems.
+It basically take a list of commands you want to run and make a process for each one of them while making sure that the number of jobs that is running does not exceed a specified number (defaulted to number of cores).
 It can be run as a standalone program or as a python module.
-As a standalone program, you will need to supply a file with a list of commands

 #Requirement:
 tested on python 2.7 (anything beyond python 2.5 should work)